What Is Turret Lathe?

 Advantages of Turret Lathe:

-Here, the different Advantages of Turret Lathe are as follows
+Here, the different Advantages of the Turret Lathe are as follows

 - Large numbers of tools can be used without the need to replace the tool after each operation.